XtremeCookiez/docker-merge/README.md

 # docker-composition

-Overall goal of this program is to allow composition of docker images.
+Overall goal of this program is to allow composition or merging of docker images.

 ## Problem